srivera1/leakingZynq/README.md

 # leakingZynq
-This is a proof of concept about how information can be leaked without any extra HW from an SoC
+This is a proof of concept about how information can be leaked without any extra HW from an SoC.
+<br /> The bin file has been synthetized for the Zynq board Pynq from digilent.
+The pin with the clk routed is the IO5.
+Any small piece of wire plugged on that pin will improve the emissivity.

 ## FPGA configuration:
 <br />$ echo 0 > /sys/class/fpga_manager/fpga0/flags